Create Windows Login in SQL Server

 Please go to its properties to view or edit the login properties.
 As you can see, this login is pointing to the master database.

-Below code snippet will create a new windows login PRASAD\Kishore, and his default database is a shown below.
+The code snippet below will create a new Windows login PRASAD\Kishore, and his default database is shown below.

 CREATE LOGIN [PRASAD\Kishore] -- This is the User that you use for login